Jon Stock

 Jon Stock (born 12 May 1966 in England) is a British author and journalist.
+Between 1997 and 2017, he wrote six spy novels under his own name: The Riot Act (1997); The Cardomom Club (2003); Dead Spy Running (2009); Games Traitors Play (2011); Dirty Little Secret; To Snare a Spy.
+He has also written five psychological thrillers under the pen name J.S.
+Monroe: Find Me (2017); Forget My Name (2018); The Other You (2020); The Man on Hackpen Hill (2021); No Place to Hide (2023).
+He has written one work of non-fiction: The Sleep Room: A Very British Medical Scandal (2025).

 Early life and family

-Stock was educated at Sherborne School in Dorset and at Magdalene College, Cambridge, England.
-He lives in Wiltshire with his wife Hilary Stock the fine art photographer, and they have three children.
-He is currently the Royal Literary Fund Writing Fellow at Mansfield College, University of Oxford.
-He has three brothers, one of whom is Andrew Stock, former president of the Society of Wildlife Artists.
+Stock was educated at Sherborne School in Dorset and at Magdalene College, Cambridge.
+He lives in Wiltshire with his wife Hilary Stock, a fine art photographer; they have three children.
+He has three brothers, one of whom is Andrew Stock, a past president of the Society of Wildlife Artists.

 Journalism

-Stock is a full-time author and journalist.
-He was the editor of the Weekend section of The Daily Telegraph in the UK from 2005 till 2010.
+After working for some years as a freelance journalist in London, Stock moved to India, where he was a columnist for The Week and, from 1998 to 2000, a foreign correspondent for The Daily Telegraph in New Delhi.
+He also lived in Cochin, Kerala.
+On his return to England, he worked for The Daily Telegraph and was the editor of the Weekend section of the paper from 2005 till 2010.
 He left the paper in January 2010 to complete a trilogy of spy thrillers and returned in March 2013 to edit the paper's online books channel, before rejoining the staff as Weekend editor in June 2014.
 He left the paper in October 2015 to pursue his writing career.

-Additionally he was a columnist for The Week magazine in India, contributing to their column "The Last Word" from 1996 until 2012.
-He previously worked in Delhi, India, for a period of two years, as a foreign correspondent for The Daily Telegraph, and has also lived in Cochin, Kerala.
+From 2020 to 2023 He was the Royal Literary Fund Writing Fellow at Mansfield College, University of Oxford.